sstangl/openpowerlifting/README.md

 Attribution is required.
 Sample attribution text may be found in the LICENSE file.

+If you modify the data or add useful new data, please consider contributing<br/>
+the changes back so the entire powerlifting community may benefit.

 ## Code Licensing

 All code is Free/Libre software under the GNU AGPLv3+.<br/>